List of speakers:

 Most ZK Rollups use a different way of computing the code.
 It may be a little bit more work with most ZK Rollups but we’re looking at ones that are potentially using the EVM as well.
 Thus, plans for those are in the works and we are looking to release more information about it.

-Can DApps decide to use API provider data feeds and not subscribe to API3 insurance?
+Can DApps decide to use API provider data feeds and not subscribe to API3 risk protection?
 (Ugur, Dave)

-You can subscribe to Airnodes without buying insurance.
-As of now, the plan is that insurance and access are two different modules that can be combined.
-Therefore, you can technically gain access to a dAPI without buying insurance for the product.
+You can subscribe to Airnodes without buying coverage.
+As of now, the plan is that risk protection and access are two different modules that can be combined.
+Therefore, you can technically gain access to a dAPI without buying coverage for the product.
 However, that is not set in stone yet and a work in progress.

-Some people might not want insurance if they think it would get them cheaper access to the data feed and even if they take the insurance, it might not have the full value that’s insured which would effectively be partly having some of it uninsured anyway.
+Some people might not want risk protection if they think it would get them cheaper access to the data feed and even if they take the risk protection, it might not have the full value that’s insured which would effectively be partly having some of it uninsured anyway.

 Are you done now that you have 125 partners?
 (Mark, Dave, Ugur)